 The HumbleFish forum is not as large as any of the others listed here, but it is very active and I’m including it for a particular reason.

-See, this online community is owned by Bobby Miller, who’s more popular with his nickname – HumbleFish.
+See, this online community is owned by Bobby Miller, who’s more popular by his nickname – HumbleFish.

 Bobby is very knowledgeable about common nasty diseases that plague the average saltwater aquarium.